hazelcast/hazelcast/site/docs/api/sources-sinks.md

 }
 ```

-> These variants above can be used to remove existing map entries by
+> The variants above can be used to remove existing map entries by
-setting their values as null.
+setting their values to `null`.
 To put it another way, if these map sink
-variants updates the existing entry’s value to a null value, this entry
+variants set the entry’s value to null, the entry will be removed
-will be removed from the map.
+from the map.

 #### Predicates and Projections